0xPARC/0xparc-intro-book/easy/src/intro.typ

 using a general compiler rather than inventing an algorithm specific to SHA256.
 ]

 This led 0xPARC to coin the term _programmable cryptography_ to differentiate this "second generation" technology from "classical" cryptography that solve specific problems and/or involve specific functions.

-Programmable cryptograph has both a surprisingly high amount of theory but also a surprisingly low amount of implementation.
-The friction that is happening right now, as theory meets reality, is both exciting and enlightening.
+Programmable cryptography has both a surprisingly high amount of theory but also a surprisingly low amount of implementation.
+Recent advances in blockchain, especially due to the success of cryptocurrencies, have driven demand for practical implementations of programmable cryptography.
+The friction that is forming right now, as theory meets reality, is both exciting and enlightening.

 == Ideas in programmable cryptography

-Our work presents programmable cryptography through specific topics in (to the best of our ability) self-contained "easy pieces," imitating Richard Feynman's approach to physics exposition.
+Our work presents programmable cryptography through specific topics in (to the best of our ability) self-contained "easy pieces," imitating Richard Feynman's approach to wonderful physics exposition.
 We quickly preview them here.

 === 2PC: Two-party computation